 - legal costs recovery at the conclusion of litigation.

-Crown Law acts on behalf of many Queensland Government agencies in debt recovery matters including the Commissioner of State Revenue, the Department of Housing and Public Works, the Department of Education and Training, Queensland Health, and the Office of Fair Trading.
+Crown Law acts on behalf of many Queensland Government agencies in debt recovery matters including the Commissioner of State Revenue, the Department of Education, Queensland Health, and the Office of Fair Trading.

 - Acting for the Commissioner of State Revenue in relation to recovery of duties, land tax, first home owners grants and unpaid pay-roll tax.